What is a payment gateway and how does it work?

 Redirects

-When a company allows alternative payment methods during checkout that’s what is known as a redirected payment gateway.
+Some companies allow alternative payment methods during checkout in a redirected payment gateway.

 Small businesses might choose to use a third-party payment gateway to offer customers more varied ways to pay, as well as increased security of a larger payment platform.